 Psychiatry is one of the original departments in the College of Medicine, which was founded in 1967.
 The residency program started in 1971.

-The University of Arizona Health Sciences complex consists of six interconnected buildings and adjoining structures on a 48-acre site just north of the main campus.
+The University of Arizona Health Sciences and College of Medicine model and promote excellence in therapeutic innovations in primary and specialty patient care throughout the state, with a complex that consists of six interconnected buildings and adjoining structures on a 48-acre site just north of the main campus.
 Included are the Colleges of Medicine, Nursing and Pharmacy, the Arizona Health Sciences Library and Learning Resource Center.
 In addition to these facilities are the Arizona Cancer Center, Children's Research Center, Imaging Center, Banner University Medical Center Tucson Campus, Sarver Heart Center, UA Mel and Enid Zuckerman College of Public Health, Biosciences Research Building, Diamond Children’s Medical Center, Outpatient Clinics, as well as clinical and basic science research sites.

 Banner-University Medical Center Tucson